Sindh Education and Literacy Department

-Education and Literacy Department is a department of the Government of Sindh, Pakistan.
+The Education and Literacy Department is a key division of the Government of Sindh, Pakistan, responsible for overseeing the provincial's education system.
+Its primary role is to manage educational affairs within Sindh and coordinate with the Federal Government and donor agencies to promote education.
+The department supervises primary education while managing secondary education, technical education, incentive programs, and various development initiatives.

-The primary objective of the department is to look after the educational affairs within the province and co-ordinate with Federal Government and donor agencies regarding promotion of education in the province.
-The department plays supervisory role of Primary education and manages Secondary education, Technical Education, incentive programs and development schemes.
-Government of Sindh has bifurcated Education and Literacy Department into two separate departments College Education Department and School Education Department on 6 October 2016 hence having two different Secretaries of the departments.
+On 6 October 2016, the Government of Sindh reorganised the Education and Literacy Department into two distinct entities: the College Education Department and the School Education Department, each led by its own Secretary.

 Facts

 There are 327 public sector Colleges are functioning under the College Education Department of Sindh and 42,900 Primary Schools, 2,429 Elementary Schools and 2,065 High Schools under the department.

 Autonomous Bodies

 Reform Support Unit

 Reform Support Unit was established to build the institutional capability of the Department of Education.

 Girls Stipend

 The Education & Literacy Department initiated distribution of stipends to female students in rural area to increase literacy rate, under the Sindh Structural Adjustment Credit a program of World Bank.